Herald-Inc/Herald-Cli/README.md

  Select a VPC and confirm your choice.

  ### Tearing down Herald
- To destroy any evidence of Herald from AWS, run:
+ To delete Herald from AWS, run:

  ```
  $ herald destroy